Tips for how to use a time-out, or isolation, as a discipline method with your little one. Change behavior with this simple parenting tool.

-A “time-out” is a tricky discipline tool simply because just about everyone does it and everyone has an opinion on it.
+A “time-out” is a tricky discipline tool simply because just about everyone does it in some form and everyone has an opinion on it.
 So to look around for an effective “time-out” strategy can be hard.
-Some people say one minute per age.
-Others say they stay until they are calm.
-Some say to have a time-out spot.
-Others say do it in their room.
-Some say to talk it out afterward while others say talking it out removes the lesson from the experience.

 So it can get confusing.
 Let’s see if we can bring some clarity to the situation.
 I will start with my policy, then discuss the policies found from different sources.

 - Best Times to Use a Time-Out

 - When the Child Needs Emotional Control

 - Cooling Off Period

 - Sibling Break

 - Isolation for 10-12 month old